This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 People who only want low carb but do not want to live such a strict ketogenic lifestyle with Paleo are welcome to consume additional carbohydrates.

 The number of carbs could range from 100g to over 200g.
-You have to find your ideal amount and what works best for you.
+You have to find the ideal amount and what works best for you.

 When it comes to exercise and training, you could use the opportunity to practice carb cycling or a targeted ketogenic diet.

-It is where ketone fuelled athletes and typical gym-goers take on additional carbohydrate before or after a training session.
+It is where ketone fuelled athletes, and typical gym-goers take on additional carbohydrates before or after a training session.

 An Example Daily Diet for Low Carb Paleo